erobwen/liquefy/documents/HTMLAndUiThemedGuide.md

 button("button-key", new ButtonContent(), () => action()) // Custom component as content
 ```

-Note: For textInputFields we will use a single label as a standin for key if a key is not given.
+Note: For textInputs we will use a single label as a standin for key if a key is not given.
 This trick do not work reliably for buttons, as it is common to have the text of buttons change depending on state.